Uterine fibroid management

 What should patients prepare to ensure the effectiveness of uterine fibroid treatment?

 Before undergoing treatment, patients should discuss their medical history and current medications with their doctor to avoid potential drug interactions.
-Basic examinations such as blood tests or imaging may be needed to assess overall health.
+Basic examinations such as blood tests or imaging studies may be necessary to assess overall health.
 During treatment, maintaining a regular lifestyle, moderate exercise, and good dietary habits can help enhance recovery.

 How long is the recovery period after uterine fibroid treatment?